sanjay-namdeo/notes/reactjs/react-testing-library.md

 We can’t use queryBy** or getBy** variants here.
 We also need to await the result of screen.findByText("Jack"), so we used an async function.

-Now lets write our final asynchronous test which will assert that in case of an error, our App component shows an error message.
+Now let's write our final asynchronous test which will assert that in case of an error, our App component shows an error message.

 ```javascript
 test('error message is shown', async () => {